-As a salute to Israel’s 60th birthday, here are 60 kinds of achievements that you might not be emphasizing enough on your CV or resume.
+As a salute to Israel’s 60th birthday, here are 60 kinds of key achievements that you might not be emphasizing enough on your CV or resume.

-Why is this list important?
+Why is this list so important?

 To do a great job selling yourself, a resume needs to convince readers that you have the skills needed for their job and the abilities to do it successfully.
-By highlighting accomplishments using action verbs, you create a proven track record to eliminate all doubt.
+By highlighting notable accomplishments using action verbs, you create a proven track record to eliminate all doubt.

 Free bonus: The One Resume Resource You’ll Ever Need is a handy reference to make your resume get you more job interviews.
 Download it free now

 Measurable achievements examples for your inspiration